CloudKai/DailyEmote/README.md

    Scan the QR code generated in the terminal to open the app.

    (Open project via Virtual Device Emulator)<br />
-   After setting up Android Studio, open a virtual device, then press ‘a’ in the terminal, the app should open on the virtual device.
+   After setting up Android Studio, press ‘a’ in the terminal, the app will open in the virtual device.